mablack/cordova-diagnostic-plugin/README.md

 #### Parameters

-- {function} successCallback - The callback which will be called when switch to settings is successful.
+- {Function} successCallback - The callback which will be called when switch to settings is successful.
-- {function} errorCallback - The callback which will be called when switch to settings encounters an error.
-This callback function have a string param with the error.
+- {Function} errorCallback - The callback which will be called when switch to settings encounters an error.
+This callback function is passed a single string parameter containing the error message.

 #### Example usage